wangjiawen2013/charton/docs/reddit.md

 We have great low-level tools like `plotters`, but for exploratory data analysis (EDA), we often miss the declarative "Grammar of Graphics" approach.
 Charton aims to bridge the gap between high-performance data processing in Polars and beautiful, rapid visualization.

 ✨ **Key Features:**
-- **Polars-First:** Deeply integrated with Polars.
-Plot directly from your DataFrames without cumbersome conversions.
+- **Polars-First & Wasm Ready:** Deeply integrated with Polars.
+Thanks to Rust's unique strengths, Plotix is being optimized for WebAssembly, bringing high-performance, interactive data viz directly to the browser.
 - **Declarative API:** If you've used Altair or ggplot2, you'll feel at home.
 Define *what* to plot, not how to draw lines.
 ```rust
 Chart::build(&df)?